 Before starting AAT, there are two factors that you need to consider: allergies and apprehension to animals.

 - Allergies: If your loved one is allergic to dogs, cats or other therapy animals, it’s best to steer clear of these interactions.
 An allergic reaction isn’t helpful for anyone, and especially not for someone whose immune system may already be compromised either from their illness or the medications they are on.

 - Fear or apprehension toward animals: If your loved one fears the therapy animal or is apprehensive towards animals, you should look at other forms of therapy.
 Animal-assisted therapy should only be used to comfort those who don’t feel well, not as a phobia treatment.

 Whenever your loved one is facing a terminal illness, don’t take on the burden alone.
-Contact Seasons Hospice of Tulsa to see how our top-rated staff can give your loved one the excellent care they deserve.
+Contact us at Seasons Hospice of Tulsa or Muskogee to see how our top-rated staff can give your loved one the excellent hospice care they deserve.